m0hitpandey/AzureProject/README.md

 2. **Set up Linked Services** in ADF for the Azure SQL Database and GitHub sources, plus the ADLS Gen2 sink (secure with Key Vault + Managed Identity).
 3. **Build and run the ingestion pipeline** to load raw data into the Bronze layer.
 4. **Run the Databricks notebooks** (`/databricks-notebooks`) to model Bronze → Silver (Star Schema) and Silver → Gold (Delta Live Tables).
-5. **Create a Warehouse in Microsoft Fabric** and load/point it to the Gold layer.
+5. **load/point it to the Gold layer.

 ---